Spinal Injuries Psychology Service at

 Frequently Asked Questions (about the Psychology service)

-How can a Clinical Psychologist help you?
+How can the psychology team help you?

-Clinical Psychologists offer help with:
+We can offer help with:

 • Adjusting to the reality of having a spinal injury

-• Coping with the rollercoaster of rehabilitation
+• Coping with any difficulties of rehabilitation

-• Getting on with life following the injury
+• Adapting to life following the injury

 Specific difficulties such as: